 Bonuses are one of the most common incentive payments used by employers, and can add up to a considerable enhancement to the salaries of some individuals.
 The possibility of earning a bonus encourages employees to go the extra mile - ultimately providing a benefit to both employer and employee.

 Other payments don't require specific input from employees.
 Long-service awards, for example, reward employees for longevity with their employer.
 Although some such awards are token, for example a badge or a pen, some organisations make awards that are worth considerably more to recognise long service.

 Rachel Sharp, HR practice editor

-We examine XpertHR Salary survey data to reveal which employees are receiving a bonus, and the value of these payments.
+Our analysis of XpertHR Salary survey data shows which job roles are receiving bonuses, and the value of the payments made.